Collaboration

 KIM:

 You wanted to keep things casual, you wanted to keep me at arm's length.
-It didn't matter.
-I love you anyway.
-I've seen the best and the worst of you... and I love you.
-I love your kindness, and your strength.
+You leaned on me.
+I cared about you so much.
+I can't explain it, but, I've seen the best and the worst of you... and I love you.
 I love the way you can tell me what I'm thinking.
 I love the way you tell a story, drawing me in.
 I love you for all the times you convinced me, with a stupid joke, or even just a look... to stop taking myself so seriously and just enjoy my life.
 Nothing could ever make me regret the way I feel about you.
 What I feel for you isn't a negative thing.
 It makes me better, it makes my life better.
-That's what I've been trying to say: That love is never wrong.
+That's what I've been trying to say: That love is never wrong, even when it grows in the worst conditions, with no encouragement...

-This monologue is from the one-act play Collaboration by Kellie Powell.
-If you would like to read the entire play, you can purchase and instantly download an electronic copy of the script for $7.00.
+This monologue is from the one-act play Collaboration by Kellie Powell, published by These Aren't My Shoes Productions (ISBN: 978-0615434803).
+If you would like to read the entire play, you can purchase an electronic copy (PDF) of the script for $7.00.